All-time Olympic Games medal table: Germany

 Germany has competed under five different designations, including as two separate teams at several Games.
 Sources vary in how they present the medals won by these teams.
 The table below shows sourced combinations of these teams, when applied to the updated medal totals from the main table.
 A part of Germany, Saar, competed independently in the Summer Olympic games in 1952, but failed to win any medals.
-Due to most lists only listing medal counts, it's possible but not certain Saar was included as part of Germany in their calculations.
-Germany was denied participation on three occasions (1920, 1924, and 1948).
+Due to most lists only listing medal counts, it is possible Saar was included as part of Germany in their calculations.
+Germany was banned on three occasions (1920, 1924, and 1948).